jruponen/cloud_data_services_tutorial/README.md

 	5. Select "Run SQL" on the left
 	6. To verify number of rows, clean up the SQL screen and enter (or copy) the following statement:
 		SELECT COUNT(*) FROM ESC16_TWEETS;
+	7. Press "Run"
-	7. See the SQL select result on below
+	8. See the SQL select result on below
-	8. To analyze the data, click on "Analytics" > "R Scripts"
+	9. To analyze the data, click on "Analytics" > "R Scripts"
-	9. Click on the "RStudio" button
+	10. Click on the "RStudio" button
-	10. You'll need to copy/paste dashDB username and password.
+	11. You'll need to copy/paste dashDB username and password.
 These can be found from the previous browser tab (where dashDB is open).
 Go there and select "Connect" > "Connection Information".
 Copy/paste "User ID" and "Password" values to the RStudio tab.
-	11. Click "File" > "New Project"
+	12. Click "File" > "New Project"
-	12. Click "New Directory" > "Empty Project"
+	13. Click "New Directory" > "Empty Project"
-	13. Enter directory name, e.g: ESC16
+	14. Enter directory name, e.g: ESC16
-	14. Press "Create Project"
+	15. Press "Create Project"
-	15. Wait until RStudio refreshes and select "File" > "New File" > "R Script"
+	16. Wait until RStudio refreshes and select "File" > "New File" > "R Script"
-	16. Copy/paste the attached R Script contents on the empty canvas in RStudio:
+	17. Copy/paste the attached R Script contents on the empty canvas in RStudio:
 	- https://raw.githubusercontent.com/jruponen/cloud_data_services_tutorial/master/dashDB_ESC16_R.txt
-	17. Press "Run" button to step through each line
+	18. Press "Run" button to step through each line
-	18. After run "barplot" line, check the "Plots" tab on the right
+	19. After run "barplot" line, check the "Plots" tab on the right
-	19. Continue to "Run" rest of the lines in order to close the connection
+	20. Continue to "Run" rest of the lines in order to close the connection
-	20. Select "File" > "Quit RStudio"
+	21. Select "File" > "Quit RStudio"